Search engines ranking : relevance and ranking criteria

 The bounce rate is given by the communicatrors of Google as a criterion to be monitored.

 If users chose a page, but return immediately to the results list, this is known by the engines.
 This page will be considered as irrelevant.

 The time spent on a page (independently of short return to source) is not taken into consideration (Ref: MC SMX 2014).

 Panda and backlinks

 Panda is the e most important criterion for ranking, because it can make a drop of 90% of its traffic to a site.
 It mainly depends on the number of backlinks and the number of indexed pages.
 The ratio of the former over the latter must be maximized.
 Knowing only one incoming link per site is taken into account.

 Penguin and inbound links

 Since the Penguin algorithm, a lot of inbound links deemed artificial can penalize a website.
-These are mostly links placed in directories or comments or any page without useful content.
+These are mostly links placed in directories or comments or pages without useful content.